MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Management/Remove-Service.md

 The `Remove-Service` cmdlet removes a Windows service in the registry and in the service database.

-> This cmdlet was added in PowerShell v6.
+The `Remove-Service` cmdlet was introduced in PowerShell 6.0.

 ## EXAMPLES